Grand-Lahou

 Grand-Lahou is a coastal town in southern Ivory Coast.
 It is a sub-prefecture of and the seat of Grand-Lahou Department in Grands-Ponts Region, Lagunes District.
 Grand-Lahou is also a commune.

-Grand-Lahou is situated where the Bandama River meets the Gulf of Guinea.
-It was occupied by the British, Germans and Dutch before the French developed it as a trading port from 1890.
-Grand-Lahou is a popular base for visitors to the Assagny National Park.
+Grand-Lahou is situated at the mouth of the Bandama River on the Gulf of Guinea.
+It was occupied by the British, Germans and Dutch before the French, from 1890 onward, began to develop it as a trading port.
+It is located near the Assagny National Park.

 In 2021, the population of the sub-prefecture of Grand-Lahou was 77,479.

 Villages

 The twenty villages of the sub-prefecture of Grand-Lahou and their population in 2014 are: